 Tracey specialises in international trade law.

-Tracey is available to assist the private sector and all levels of government with any aspect of international trade law, including customs matters, WTO rules, free trade agreements, trade remedies and export controls and sanctions.
+She is available to assist the private sector and all levels of government with any aspect of international trade law, including import and export formalities and requirements, customs matters, World Trade Organisation (WTO) rules, free trade agreements (FTAs), trade remedies, export controls and sanctions.

 Tracey has over 18 years' experience as an academic, legal advisor and negotiator; including seven years as a senior advisor in the Ministry of Foreign Affairs (MFAT) Trade Law Unit.
 During this time she acted as the lead legal counsel for New Zealand's negotiating team in the Trans-Pacific Partnership (TPP) negotiations.

 She has authored and edited a number of books and articles in the field and teaches International Trade Regulation and International Investment Law on a part-time basis in the Faculty of Law at the University of Otago.